 The Cultural Legacy of Eros and Psyche

-Despite the fact that few written versions of their story have survived (indeed, there is little outside of Apuleius which gives the whole story of the myth), the pair have been popular fixtures in art from the beginning.
+Despite the fact that few written versions of their story have survived (indeed, there is a little outside of Apuleius that gives the whole story of the myth), the pair have been popular fixtures in art from the beginning.
 Psyche and Eros appear in terracotta figures, on pottery, and in mosaics throughout ancient Greece and Rome.

 And that popularity has never waned.
-Their story has inspired artworks throughout the centuries, including a painting of the feast of the gods by Raphael in 1517, Antonio Canova’s marble statue of the lovers in 1787, and William Morris’ poem The Earthly Paradise from 1868 (which includes a retelling of Apuleius’ version).
+Their story has inspired artworks throughout the centuries, including a painting of the Feast of the Gods by Raphael in 1517, Antonio Canova’s marble statue of the lovers in 1787, and William Morris’ poem The Earthly Paradise from 1868 (which includes a retelling of Apuleius’ version).

 Despite its limited written record in Greek mythology, it clearly had a substantial cultural presence in the centuries before Metamorphosis, and little wonder.
-It is a story not only of the tenacity of love, but also the growth of the soul through tribulation on the path to true and pure happiness.
+It is a story not only of the tenacity of love but also the growth of the soul through tribulation on the path to true and pure happiness.
 Like the butterfly for whom she is named, Psyche’s tale is one of transformation, rebirth, and the triumph of love over all.